9th8/up-to-date-real-world-haskell/0-why-haskell.md

 friendliness and intellectual depth.

-We wish to thank our editor, Mike Loukides, and the production team at O\'Reilly for all of their advice and assistance.
+We wish to thank our editor, Mike Loukides, and the production team at O'Reilly for all of their advice and assistance.

 ### Bryan